clearga/project-two/README.md

 ## DESCRIPTION

 It's time to put everything that you've learned in the past month together!
-For your first project you will build a full stack web application using jQuery and AJAX, Express, Node.js, Mongoose, and MongoDB.
+For your first project you will build a full stack web application using Express, Node.js, Mongoose, and MongoDB.

 The objective of this project is to:

 * Apply the skills you've learned by building a full-stack web application from the ground up.
 * Demonstrate mastery of topics covered during this course so far.
 * Build a polished, published website you can share in your portfolio.
+* 'Canadian Sorry' no games, that was last project

 You will be working **with 2-3 partners** for this first project.
 Show us what you've got!